-Philippe Zaouati, Chief Executive Officer of Mirova, an affiliate of Natixis Global Asset Management group dedicated to socially responsible investment, said: ‘Rehabilitating degraded land, protecting vital ecosystems and empowering sustainable business around the world is what the LDN Fund is all about, and we believe this can be achieved along with competitive market-level returns.
+Philippe Zaouati, Chief Executive Officer of Mirova, an affiliate of Natixis Investment Managers dedicated to responsible investing, said: ‘Rehabilitating degraded land, protecting vital ecosystems and empowering sustainable business around the world is what the LDN Fund is all about, and we believe this can be achieved along with competitive market-level returns.
 To do so, it takes a strategic vision supported by specialist capabilities.
 Combining on-the-ground experience and extensive investment resources, Mirova values innovative solutions for financing sustainable development, and will demonstrate the commitment required for the natural capital investing market to develop and grow.’

 A separate Technical Assistance Facility (TAF) is being set up to support project operators in the development of quality projects for consideration by the Fund.
 The LDN Fund and its TAF are backed by a large network of partners, including the European Investment Bank (EIB), the government of Luxembourg, the Global Environment Facility (GEF), Credit Agricole du Maroc, the Canadian pension fund FondAction, WWF and IDH Sustainable Trade Initiative, all present at the event.